Skip to main content

 For a crown visit, logistics matter too: parking, hopping off at Metro Chilpancingo, getting in and out without turning it into a complicated day, or fitting the visit around work or travel.

-• Neighborhoods: Condesa, Roma Norte, Narvarte, Airport (AICM)
+• Nearby areas: Condesa, Roma Norte, Narvarte

-• Access: Elevator/Wheelchair friendly
+• Access: Elevator and wheelchair friendly

 Tepic 139-706, Roma Sur, Cuauhtémoc, 06760 Ciudad de México, CDMX